adarlan/k8slab/README.md

 terraform -chdir=local-cluster destroy -auto-approve
 ```

+### Forcibly destroying cluster

+If for some reason previous cleanup actions failed,
+or if you lost a Terraform state,
+or even if you want a quick teardown,
-### Stopping and removing Docker containers used as cluster nodes
+this script ensures that all Docker containers used as cluster nodes are stopped and deleted.

 ```bash
 docker ps -a --format "{{.Names}}" | grep "^k8slab-" | while read -r container_name; do